Are Rain Gardens Mini Toxic Cleanup Sites?

 “Lisa has provided a great summary.
 I have tracked these findings for years and they are consistent in their conclusion that fears of mini-superfund sites in everyone’s yards are unfounded,” adds Dr. Dan Medina, co-editor of the updated Manual of Practice for Design of Urban Stormwater Controls published jointly by WEF and ASCE in 2012. was formerly a professor of Civil Engineering at Northeastern University in Boston, Massachusetts.

 TO LEARN MORE:

-To read a story posted previously on the Rainwater Management community-of-interest, and featuring the work of Lisa Stiffler, click on Shifting from Gray to Green: Curbing Polluted Stormwater and Creating Communities in the Pacific Northwest
+To read a second story posted previously on the Rainwater Management community-of-interest, and also featuring the work of Lisa Stiffler, click on Shifting from Gray to Green: Curbing Polluted Stormwater and Creating Communities in the Pacific Northwest